exploratory-io/book/tutorials/quick-start.md

 ![](images/quick-start-rep11.png)

 The advantage of this option is that you can keep not only the data wrangling steps but also all the charts inside the data frame.
 The downside of this option is that you end up copying all the steps and branches together, so you will need to clean up after the duplication.
-And this is way you might want to consider the next option.
+And this is why you might want to consider the next option.

-### Copy Steps from One Data Frame to Another
+### 2. Copy Steps from One Data Frame to Another

 Import the above CSV file as a new data frame.